smu-cs-3353/22s-pa02-amogus/README.md

 ![Tim Sort Duplicate Sorting Time (Integer)](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/No%20Duplicates%20vs.%20Duplicated%20Performance/Time%20To%20Sort%20Based%20On%20Percent%20Duplicates%20For%20Tim%20Sort%20(Integer).png)
 ![Tim Sort Duplicate Sorting Time (String)](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/No%20Duplicates%20vs.%20Duplicated%20Performance/Time%20To%20Sort%20Based%20On%20Percent%20Duplicates%20For%20Tim%20Sort%20(String).png)

-For each graph, There are three curves where each curve represents:
+For each graph, there are three curves where each curve represents:
 - Blue - Sorting time for array without duplicates
 - Orange - Sorting time for array with 20% duplicates
-- Grey - Sorting time for array with 40% duplicates
+- Gray - Sorting time for array with 40% duplicates

-Additionally, the x-axis represents the time in microseconds the algorithm took to sort the array and the y-axis represents the dataset size being sorted.
+Additionally, the x-axis represents the dataset size being sorted and the y-axis represents the time in microseconds the algorithm took to sort the array.

-## Analysis - Performance With Duplicates Vs. Performance Without Duplicates
+## Analysis: Performance With Duplicates Vs. Performance Without Duplicates

 Examining all the "Performance With Duplicates Vs. Performance Without Duplicates" data, we can see that almost none of the algorithms have a clear issue with sorting duplicate data.
 The only exception being Intro Sort on integers where the time taken to sort 500,000 elements with 20% duplicates took a significant longer time than the time taken to sort without duplicates and with 40% duplicates.
-It is hard to make conclusions on whether the algorithm has issues with 20% duplicates with only this data, but since this algorithm is the only one with a clear duplicate issue, if may be worthwhile to do further analysis if duplicates may be an issue in a dataset used.
+It is hard to make conclusions on whether the algorithm has issues with 20% duplicates with only this data, but since this algorithm is the only one with a clear duplicate issue, it may be worthwhile to do further analysis on duplicates being an issue in a dataset used.

-## Results - Performance On Sorted Array Vs. Performance On Unsorted Array
+## Results: Performance On Sorted Array Vs. Performance On Unsorted Array

 ### Insertion Sort
 ![Insertion Sort Sorted Array Sorting Time (Integer)](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/Randomized%20vs.%20Sorted%20Performance/Time%20To%20Sort%20Based%20On%20Percent%20Sorted%20For%20Insertion%20Sort%20(Integer).png)